AbhiDatabricks/databricks-uc-quickstart/README.md

 Copy code

 3. **Configuration:**
-- Navigate to the `terraform` directory.
+- Navigate to either the `aws` or `azure` directory, depending on the cloud provider you are using.
-- Modify the `main.tf` file to update parameters as needed.
+- Follow the instructions in the README file located in that directory.

 4. **Apply Configuration:**
 - Apply the Terraform configuration to deploy the Unity Catalog.